Sarfraz-droid/LinkedIn-Scraper/README.md

 # LinkedIn-Scraper
-Simple Selenium Scraper to Verify Recruiters data &amp; their LinkedIn from databases
+Simple Selenium Scraper to Verify Recruiters data &amp; their LinkedIn from databases.

+------ WORK IN PROGRESS --------

 ## Setup